12 Gluten-Free Flour Blends That Actually Work for Perfect Bread

 Best For: Artisan breads, sourdough, anything you want to impress with Binding Agent: ¾ tsp xanthan gum per cup (sorghum provides natural binding) Special Properties: Higher protein creates better structure and browning

 This is the blend I use when I want bakery-quality results.
 The sorghum flour adds protein and a subtle sweetness that makes people think you bought the bread from an expensive bakery.
+Try it with our crispy crust gluten-free sourdough bread.

 Blend #3: The Budget-Friendly Basic